Cat-Of-Devil/Example-chatroom-with-NodeJS-PHP/README.md

 - Put this project to folder of apache or nginx that can run PHP.
 - run `npm install` to install node package.
 This require express and socket.io.
 - run `node chat.js` for run websocket/api server.
+*You need to run php and node on same server and make sure that port 80 and 3421 can connect from client.*

 # How to use
 - Open index.php page to get login page as customer.